-Pescription: The authority to enter into CROP Zone Credit Agreements became effective July 1, 2003.
+Description: The authority to enter into CROP Zone Credit Agreements became effective July 1, 2003.
 The CROP zone tax credit was replaced with the ERZTC and shall be available to taxpayers only for tax liabilities arising during the 5 consecutive tax periods following the signing of the agreement.
 ERZTC shall be applied against tax due under RSA 77-E, the Business Enterprise Tax.
-For the purpose of the credit allowed under RSA 77-A:5, X, (the Business Profits Tax), the ERZTC shall be considered taxes paid under RSA 77-E. ERZTCs shall not be transferable.
+For the purpose of the credit allowed under RSA 77-A:5, XII, (the Business Profits Tax), the ERZTC shall be considered taxes paid under RSA 77-E. ERZTCs shall not be transferable.
 This credit has carry forward provisions.

 The ERZTC is a "cascading" credit that may be used to reduce a BET liability and the "taxes paid" under RSA 77-E may then be used to reduce a BPT liability.
-The amount included in this report is solely the reduction in revenue to the state when applied against a BET tax liability.
+The amount included in this report is total the reduction in revenue to the state whether applied against BPT, BET, or both tax liabilities.

-Methodology: Credit used is the amount actually reported and used to offset a tax liability on the New Hampshire business enterprise tax return.
+Methodology: Credit used is the amount actually reported by 33 taxpayers and used to offset a tax liability on the New Hampshire business profits tax or business enterprise tax returns.